 The Festival of British Eventing takes place at Gatcombe Park, the spectacular home of the Princess Royal and her family.
-As well as being the fifth leg of the Event Rider Masters, the event incorporates the British Open Championships CIC3, the Neptune Trophy for Advanced Courses and Corinthian Cup.
-Spectators have a wonderful view of the cross country from within the beautiful natural bowl of the park.
-The Festival is well known for its selection of the fabulous trade stands and the variety of lovely food on offer throughout the day.
-As well as a weekend of top class eventing there are arena attractions from 2pm including The Devils Horsemen Cossack Riders, Ye Olde Red Tail Falconry display and lots of entertainment to make sure everyone has a great day out.
+The event incorporates the British Open Championship CIC3* Show Jumping and Cross Country.
+Spectators have a wonderful view of the cross country from within the beautiful natural bowl in the park.
+In the Harringtons Arena you will find Arena Eventing and the Fun Dog Show.
+The Festival is well-known for its selection of fabulous trade stands and the variety of lovely food on offer throughout the day.
+As well as a day of top class eventing there are arena attractions and lots of entertainment to make sure everyone has a great day out.

 Leaving Bodmin at 2:45pm we make our way to Bridgwater.
 The Bridgwater Guy Fawkes Carnival is a spectacular event and is regarded as the largest illuminated parade in the world.
 With more than 60 carnival carts, some as big as 100 foot long, 16 foot high and lit by thousands of lights.
 The carnival procession can take over 2 hours to get through the streets on the two and a half mile route.
 Coach parking is on the carnival route with good viewing from the coach for those who wish to stay on board.
 Seeing really is believing, don't miss this fantastic illuminated carnival.
 The coach will leave soon after the Carnival procession has finished.

 Bath Christmas Market is a veritable celebration of local and regional independent businesses.
 Weave your way through the markets chalets and discover a wealth of unique gift ideas.
 From crafts and homewares to artisan food, wooden toys, clothing, jewellery and more, the market makers bring their very best wares to display at the market.
-You are sure to find one of a kind gifts to delight everyone on your Christmas list.
+You are sure to find one-of-a-kind gifts to delight everyone on your Christmas list.
 Throughout the market you will find plenty of tasty food options to satisfy any appetite.
-From gourmet burgers and delicious slow cooked pork to fresh waffles and crunchy caramel nuts, with savoury or sweet, you will find your perfect festive treat.
-Enjoy a truly festive experience this year, and indulge in the wonderful delights of Baths Christmas Market and get your Christmas off to the most exciting start.
+From gourmet burgers and delicious slow cooked pork to fresh waffles and crunchy caramel nuts, whether savoury or sweet, you will find your perfect festive treat.
+Enjoy a truly festive experience this year, and indulge in the wonderful delights of Baths Christmas market and get your Christmas off to the most exciting start.

-As far as Christmas lights go, you won’t do much better than the Mousehole harbour lights.
-The fishing village becomes an illuminated spectacle with lights not only on the cottages and quayside, but in the harbour, on the hillside.
+Leaving Bodmin at 3.30pm, we make a stop for Fish & Chips for those who wish.
+The journey will see us go through various village & town displays before stopping at the fishing village of Mousehole.
+The illuminated spectacle sees lights not only on the cottages, and quayside, but in the harbour, and on the hillside.
 These lights take many weird and wonderful forms along with the usual festive symbols.
-Then the coach moves on to the lovely village of Angarrack, to see their spectacular 12 days of Christmas light display.
-The coach will leave Bodmin at 3:30pm and stop for fish and chips for those who want it on the way down.
+The coach moves on to the lovely village of Angarrack, to see their spectacular 12 days of Christmas light display.